arunabh79/News-Bee-India/README.md

 # News-Bee-India
-A news website which retrieves data from news API using Ajax and displays Current News, Tech news and news related to a particular region or country.
-Technologies used - HTML, Java script, Bootstrap
+A news website, made using React Js which displays the latest news from the different news platforms.
+It uses newsapi.org API to provide news just by fetching news data from an API endpoint.
+Also implemented a Search button which fetches news related to any keyword or topic.

+Technologies used - HTML, React, Bootstrap,Tailwind CSS

 API-https://newsapi.org/